 Selling, general and administrative expenses.
-Selling, general and administrative expenses for the three months ended March 31, 2016 and 2015, were \$128.0 million and \$17.4 million, respectively.
-The increase in selling, general and administrative expenses for the three months ended March 31, 2016 was primarily due to the acquisitions of Bio-Reference and EirGen in 2015, which recognized \$99.8 million and \$0.7 million of selling, general and administrative expenses in 2016, respectively.
-Included in selling, general and administrative expenses for the three months ended March 31, 2016 are \$17.2 million of severance costs for certain Bio-Reference executives.
-The severance costs of \$17.2 million includes \$8.9 million of expense related to the acceleration of stock option vesting for these executives.
+Selling, general and administrative expenses for the three months ended March 31, 2017 and 2016, were \$136.7 million and \$128.0 million, respectively.
+The increase in selling, general and administrative expenses was primarily due to costs related to the launch of Rayaldee and increased selling, general and administrative expenses at BioReference, which was partially offset by a decrease in severance costs.
+Included in selling, general and administrative expenses for the three months ended March 31, 2017 and 2016 are \$3.3 million and \$17.2 million, respectively, of net severance costs for certain BioReference executives.
+These severance costs include \$2.8 million and \$8.9 million of expense related to the acceleration of stock option vesting for certain BioReference executives in 2017 and 2016, respectively.

-Selling, general and administrative expenses during the three months ended March 31, 2016 and 2015, include equity-based compensation expense of \$15.1 million and \$3.8 million, respectively.
-The increase in equity-based compensation expense is due to additional options grants made in 2015 and 2016 and \$8.9 million of expense related to the acceleration of stock option vesting for certain Bio-Reference executives.
+Selling, general and administrative expenses during the three months ended March 31, 2017 and 2016, include equity-based compensation expense of \$7.9 million and \$15.1 million, respectively, including the expense related to the acceleration of stock option vesting for certain BioReference executives.

 Research and development expenses.
-Research and development expenses for the three months ended March 31, 2016 and 2015, were \$27.8 million and \$25.5 million, respectively.
+Research and development expenses for the three months ended March 31, 2017 and 2016, were \$26.0 million and \$27.8 million, respectively.
 Research and development costs include external and internal expenses, partially offset by third-party grants and funding arising from collaboration agreements.
 External expenses include clinical and non-clinical activities performed by contract research organizations, lab services, purchases of drug and diagnostic product materials and manufacturing development costs.
 We track external research and development expenses by individual program for phase 3 clinical trials for drug approval and PMA's (pre-market approval) for diagnostics tests, if any.
-Internal expenses include employee-related expenses including salaries, benefits and stock-based compensation expense.
+Internal expenses include employee-related expenses including salaries, benefits and equity-based compensation expense.
 Other internal research and development expenses are incurred to support overall research and development activities and include expenses related to general overhead and facilities.